The challenge: from idea to launch in 8 weeks

 Step 4: Launch and celebrate!

 After working hard for five weeks we’re there: Tradus is live!
 To celebrate, we went out for dinner with the entire team and toasted to a successful cooperation.
 We couldn’t be more proud of the end result and thoroughly enjoyed the first phase of creating a heavy machinery marketplace.

 After the first launch, we did not decide to sit on our hands.
 As of now, it’s also possible to save your favourite ads and as a seller, you can create your own info page.
-We keep developing Tradus with the same team of specialists, which has also been entered by some extra back-end developers and our own DevOps engineer A few people from the OLX Group have joined us at our offices and work in a separate room.
+We continue to develop Tradus with the same team of specialists, strengthened by extra back-end developers and our own DevOps engineer.
+A few people from the OLX Group have joined us at our offices and work in a separate room.
 This enables us to quickly catch up with them.